hydraulic-software/conveyor/guidebook/docs/running.md

 **Machines.** Each native target is identified by an identifier formatted like `$operating_system.$cpu[.$libc]`, for example `mac.aarch64` (Apple Silicon Macs), or `windows.amd64` (Intel Windows machines), or `linux.amd64.glibc` for a typical Linux box.
 When using the `site` task the machines to use are taken from the `app.machines` config key.
 When using other tasks you can pick the machine you wish to build tasks for by passing it using the `--machine` or `-m` flag.

+## Controlling parallelism

+The `--parallelism` flag allows you to control how many tasks run simultaneously.
+Be aware that setting this too high may not yield performance improvements, or may use too much memory.
+Experiment a bit and see what works best for you.

 ## Viewing task dependencies

 The `task-dependencies` command takes a task command-line name and prints all the dependencies.
 Try running `conveyor task-dependencies site` to see how the site is made up.
 Dimmed out tasks are being hidden either because they appeared elsewhere in the tree already (it's really a graph), or because the task is disabled for some reason, which will be explained next to the task's entry.